 My Observations:

-Gaggia Anima is among Gaggia’s perfect bean to cup coffee machines when it comes to appreciate for money, simply, I’d go so far as to say it’s among the best among all brands at under £500 (the base level version, that is).
+Gaggia Anima is one of Gaggia’s best bean to cup coffee machines when it comes to value for money, in fact, I’d go so far as to say it’s one of the best among all brands at under £500 (the base level version, that is).

-The base extent isn’t much more money than the Brera, it has a bigger water tank, 5 strength settings vs 3 on the Brera, a bigger capacity dreg draw, and while the top filling water tank isn’t fantastic if you need to slide it under wall cupboards, if you don’t it means that if you’re running out of water you can top the water up while your shot is pulling.
-Also, the Anima offers you the ability to input the water hardness for a personalised descale schedule.
+The base level isn’t much more money than the Brera, it has a bigger water tank, 5 strength settings vs 3 on the Brera, a bigger capacity dreg draw, and while the top filling water tank isn’t perfect if you need to slide it under wall cupboards, if you don’t it means that if you’re running out of water you can top the water up while your shot is pulling.
+Also, the Anima gives you the ability to input the water hardness for a personalised descale schedule.

-Gaggia has released lots of newer models, however for me, the Anima and the Brera are two of the a lot of tried and tested bean to cup machines on the market, which have continued to be manufactured for rather some time now with little or no changes just due to the reality that “don’t troubleshoot what ain’t broken”.
+Gaggia has released many newer models, but for me, the Anima and the Brera are two of the most tried and tested bean to cup machines on the market, which have continued to be manufactured for quite some time now with little or no changes simply because “don’t fix what ain’t broken”.

 They have to keep releasing new models to keep up with the competition, delivery things like fancy displays, personalisation, and so on, but if you’re not bothered about that, and if like me you’re a fan of tactile buttons that move when you press them, I’d have a look at the Anima.

-I think it’s among the perfect bean to cup machines on the market, all things considered.
-If you like bells, whistles, and fancy-sounding features, then there are always newer models being released, nevertheless if you want simplicity, reliability, and appreciate for money, the Anima may be for you.
+I think it’s one of the best bean to cup machines on the market, all things considered.
+If you like bells, whistles, and fancy-sounding features, then there are always newer models being released, but if you want simplicity, reliability, and value for money, the Anima may be for you.

 See: